Our Student Program: Zangarna Ecological Research

 Ecological Research includes:

-This is done on a weekly basis, Driving with the open game drive vehicle and physically counting the animals along a set route.
-The various animals’ location, age demographics and sex ratio is recorded.
+On a weekly basis, you will enjoy a fabulous game drive around the whole farm in order to count the animals along a set route.
+During this drive, the various animals’ location, age demographics and sex ratio is recorded.

 Alien plant control

 Alien plants are invasive and have no nutritive value for our animals.
 To keep the property as natural as possible we strive to eradicate all alien plants that take over natural grass.
 With the other volunteers, you will control the different plant species and remove the invasive ones either manually or using chemical treatments.

 Parasites are natural but can be dangerous.
 You will create and maintain trapped troughs to fight against ticks, the most problematic parasite.
 Animals necks will dip into tick poison as they feed into the device.

 Fortunately, Zangarna game farm is a healthy property that does not suffer too much of erosion.
 To maintain the good composition of the soil, you will regularly make sure that water doesn’t overflow and good grass keeps growing to nurture the ground.

 Veld Condition Assessments (VCA)

 At the end of the rainy season (February and March), you can get the opportunity to draw up an inventory of the various grass species existing in the farm.